Full Moon December 2025: Cold Moon Meaning and Rituals

 This Cold Moon Release Ritual is a powerful way to release any negative energy you encountered this past year.
 It will help you set intentions for prosperity and personal growth in the upcoming year.
 Feel free to adapt this candle magic ritual to your spiritual practice and personal intentions.

-I highly recommend watching my YouTube video if you’d like a detailed step-by-step cord-cutting ritual tutorial.
+I highly recommend watching my YouTube video for a detailed step-by-step cord-cutting ritual tutorial.

 Gather Your Supplies